kasjansmigielski/ds_ai_portfolio/docs/index.md

 ## Welcome to my website dedicated to projects in the field of data analysis, machine learning and artificial intelligence.

 **My short story:**<br>
-In 2019 I graduated from mechatronics at the Wrocław University of Technology, which gave me the desire to explore new technologies.
-I have been working as an engineer in the manufacturing industry for 5 years, where data is the most important part of my job.
-By analyzing production and quality data, I am able to optimize processes and find innovative solutions to increase productivity and efficiency.
+In 2019, I graduated with a degree in Mechatronics from Wrocław University of Science and Technology, sparking my desire to explore new technologies.
+Over the past five years, I worked as an engineer in the manufacturing industry, where data played a crucial role in my work.
+By analyzing production and quality data, I was able to optimize processes and find innovative solutions to enhance productivity and efficiency.

-For several months now, I have been intrigued by the topic of AI - so much so that I completed a Data Scientist course and started expanding my portfolio. **I am currently in the process of finding a job in this field so that I can combine my great passion with my professional life.**
+In recent months, I have developed a strong interest in AI, which led me to **complete a Data Scientist course and start building my portfolio**.
+I have developed several practical projects and have more ideas that I aim to turn into commercial products.

+I have also **secured my dream job in a Data Science department**, where I will be working on projects involving:
+* Computer Vision
+* Machine Learning
+* NLP
+* Generative AI

+This site will document my scientific and technical progress, as **I will also begin my master's studies in AI and Machine Learning in March**.

 ![alt text](zdj_linkedin_new.jpg)